Homeownership has traditionally paid off in Finland

 High interest rates have been a challenge to home ownership

-In recent years, the changing interest rates have also challenged home ownership, as the housing costs have increased.
+In recent years, changing interest rates have also challenged home ownership, as housing costs have increased.
 Many things, including your loan amount, loan period and reference rate, will affect your monthly loan payment.
 If your home loan doesn’t have an interest rate hedge, your monthly loan payment may have increased several hundreds of euros.

-“Renting a home has become more attractive due to the rapid rise in interest rates and moderate rise in rents over the past two years.
-If the home has been entirely financed with debt, the monthly cost – the maintenance charge and interest expenses – is higher than the rent for a similarly sized home in the Greater Helsinki area,” Kostiainen says.
+“The rapid rise in interest rates over the past two years combined with the moderate rise in rents has made renting a home more attractive in the short term.
+If you have financed your home entirely with debt, the monthly cost – the maintenance charge and interest expenses – is currently about the same as the rent for a similarly sized home in the Greater Helsinki area,” Juho Kostiainen says.

-Read more about FlexiPayment.
+Read more about FlexiPayment

 Renting or buying – which makes more sense?

-Juho Kostiainen says that the drop in house prices is expected to end this year and the interest rates are forecast to fall, so the costs of owning your home are expected to decrease from the present level and homeowners should continue to build up wealth.
+Juho Kostiainen says that the drop in house prices is expected to end this year and the interest rates are forecast to continue to fall, so the costs of owning your home are expected to decrease from the present level and homeowners should continue to build up wealth.
 “When the housing market regains balance, home ownership will again become more financially viable than renting.”

 The long-term observations also favour homeowners.
 Juho Kostiainen has drafted a calculation of costs of renting and owning a typical one-bedroom flat in the Greater Helsinki area in 2006–2023.